matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/glossary.md

 : More than one programming language, not limited to Python

 cross-platform
-: More than one operating system, not limited to Windows, MacOS or Linux
+: More than one operating system, not limited to Windows, macOS or Linux

 :::